Ericsson/codechecker/tools/report-converter/README.md

                         Currently supported output types are: asan, clang- tidy, cppcheck, eslint, fbinfer, golint, msan,
                         pyflakes, pylint, spotbugs, tsan, tslint, ubsan.
+  --meta [META [META ...]]
+                        Metada information which will be stored alongside the run when the created report directory will be stored to a running CodeChecker server.
+It has the following
+                        format: key=value.
+Valid key values are:
+                        analyzer_command, analyzer_version.
   -c, --clean           Delete files stored in the output directory.
   -v, --verbose         Set verbosity level.